Autodesk/synthesis/emulation/emulator-building.md

 $ cp ~/git/synthesis/emulation/hel/external-configs/.buildroot-config ~/git/buildroot/.config
 ```

-After you have copied the files, move into the linux directory.
+After you have copied the files, move into the Linux directory.
 After you are in, run the following make commands (replace 8 in -j8
 with 2 times the number of CPU cores you have).
 The build process can take several minutes.

 ```shell